RESET Food Plan

 elimination of muscle cramps (especially calves)

-no more acid reflux
+diminished acid reflux

 improved blood pressure